gavr-vlad-s/murlyka/README.md

 		mv $(BIN) $(OBJ) ./build

 ## Example 2.
-ПLet 'simple02' be a project with the following strucrure:
+Let 'simple02' be a project with the following structure:

 	simple02
 		build